Join us at Devnexus 2026 in Atlanta, March 4-6! Register now

 Characteristics of Stubs and Mocks

-With all of this in mind, you might be asking yourself – what’s the difference between a stub and a mock?
+With all of this in mind, you might be asking yourself - what’s the difference between a stub and a mock?
+In unit testing, a mock object is a stand-in for a real object, used to simulate and verify interactions between components by checking if specific methods are called as expected.
 Let’s dive into these topics now.

 Stubs